catsky/administrate-field-shrine/README.md

 # Administrate::Field::Shrine

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/administrate/field/shrine`.
+Here is a plugin that integrates Shrine as a field for Administrate in Rails apps.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation